maxhaice2/ng-click-outside/README.md

 | 14,15,16 | 11.x.x  | `ng-click-outside2@^11.0.0` |
 | 16       | 12.x.x  | `ng-click-outside2@^12.0.0` |

-If you still use Angular <= 12 please use the original package. https://www.npmjs.com/package/ng-click-outside
+If you use Angular <= 12 please use the original package. https://www.npmjs.com/package/ng-click-outside

 ## Usage

-Add `NgClickOutsideDirective` to your list of module imports:
+Add `NgClickOutsideDirective` to your imports:

 ```typescript
 import {NgClickOutsideDirective} from 'ng-click-outside2';